ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-4.md

 The mortgage payment is $2,850,515.90 per month.
-This is lower than the existing monthly payment because the 4% rate is low enough to offset the cost of defeasance.Since the Treasury asset is more expensive than the mortgage, defesance comes with a cost.
+This is lower than the existing monthly payment because the 4% rate is low enough to offset the cost of defeasance.
+Since the Treasury asset is more expensive than the mortgage, defesance comes with a cost.
 However, the 100 bp difference in the mortgage rate makes refinancing worthwhile.
 If the Treasury rate were lower than 3 percent or the mortgage rate were higher than 4 percent, this might not have been the case.